Due To Fact Synonym

 • Original: "Due to the fact that there were unforeseen circumstances, the project was delayed."

-• Improved: "Owing to unforeseen circumstances, the project was delayed." or "Consequently, the project was delayed due to unforeseen circumstances."
+• Improved: "Owing to unforeseen circumstances, the project was delayed." or "Because of this, the project was delayed due to unforeseen circumstances."

 Creative Writing: